 - comes together in a single bowl – no huge mess to clean up after baking!

-Isn’ it the best when healthy recipes taste like a decadent treat?!
-Well, at least I think it is 😉
+Isn’ it the best when healthy recipes taste like a decadent treat?
+Well, at least I think it is.

 The ingredients for this low carb pumpkin bread are keto friendly, gluten free, trim healthy mama friendly and can be adapted to be dairy free and paleo.
 This is just an overview of ingredients used – skip to the recipe for quantities!

 Like most of my recipes here on Wholesome Recipe Box, this recipe uses ingredients you can get at most larger grocery stores.
 And if you’re a savvy low carber, these are probably all pantry staples for you!